Oripy/Rabbity-Pi/README.md

 Rabbity-Pi
 ==========

-Integration of a Raspberry-Pi in a Nabaztag v1
+Integration of a Raspberry-Pi to control a Nabaztag v1.

 Nabaztag hardware investigations
 ================================